bit101/scribble/README.md

 # scribble

-Scribble is an add on library for [blcairo](http://github.com/bit101/blcairo) to draw graphics as if they were scribbled.
+Scribble is an add on library for [bitlib](http://github.com/bit101/bitlib) to to create paths that look as if they were scribbled.
+Designed to work with [blcairo](http://github.com/bit101/blcairo).

 ![scribbled shapes](scribble.png)